jkk/formative/README.md

 ## Field Types

-The `:type` of a field can determine how it renders, behaves, gets parsed, and validated.
+The `:type` of a field determines how it renders, behaves, gets parsed, and validated.

 Without any `:type`, a "text" input type is assumed.
 If a `:type` is provided that Formative doesn't recognize, an `<input>` element with that type will be assumed.